 Prior to joining the NBC Connecticut team, Brad worked in Providence, Rhode Island, where he was a meteorologist at WLNE-TV for three years.
 He has also worked at Weather Services Corporation in Bedford, Massachusetts, where he enjoyed forecasting for the Boston Red Sox.

-Recently, Brad was inducted into the prestigious Silver Circle.
-The Boston/New England arm of the National Academy of Television Arts & Sciences presented this prestigious award to Brad for his 25 years of exemplary service to the citizens of Connecticut.
+Brad was recently inducted into the prestigious Silver Circle for his 25 years of exemplary service to the citizens of Connecticut.
 He has also been awarded the American Meteorological Society's "Seal of Approval For Excellence in Television Weathercasting."

 Brad has been honored for his coverage of Hurricane Gloria in 1985 and received the AP Award for NBC Connecticut's coverage of the blizzards of 1995 and 1996.

-Brad is a New England native who received his bachelor of science degree in meteorology from the College of Pure and Applied Science at the University of Lowell, in Lowell, Mass.
+Brad is a New England native who received his bachelor of science degree in meteorology from the College of Pure and Applied Science at the University of Lowell, in Lowell, Massachusetts.